Manikchandra Vajpayee: Biography

-Manikchandra Vajpayee was born on October 7, 1919, in Bateshwar of Agra district of Uttar Pradesh, India.
+Manikchandra Vajpayee was born on 7 October 1919, in Bateshwar of Agra district of Uttar Pradesh, India.
 He started journalism as the editor of Deshmitra published from Bhind district.
 He served as the Organizing Secretary of Bharatiya Jana Sangh in 1953.
 He served as the editor of the daily Hindi newspaper Swadesh (Indore) from 1968 to 1985.
 In the year 1975, Vajpayee was jailed during The Emergency, but he did not let his writing stop.
 He was in Indore jail for 19 months.
 He continued to write editorials from the jail.
 He was associated with Swadesh since its establishment in 1966.
-He also served as the advisory editor of Bhopal, Jabalpur, Sagar, Raipur and Bilaspur edition of Swadesh.
-He was editor-in-chief of Gwalior, Jhansi and Guna edition of Swadesh from 1987 to 2005.
+He also served as the advisory editor of the Bhopal, Jabalpur, Sagar, Raipur and Bilaspur editions of Swadesh.
+He was editor-in-chief of Gwalior, Jhansi and Guna editions of Swadesh from 1987 to 2005.

 Mamaji was also the President of Indore Press Club from 1978 to 1980.
-In his tenure, Indore Press Club became quite discussed for his activities.
+During his tenure, the Indore Press Club became quite discussed for his activities.
 He raised the demand to eliminate the old waste laws through this press club.
-He died on December 25, 2005, in Indore, Madhya Pradesh.
+He died on 25 December 2005, in Indore, Madhya Pradesh.

 In October 2020, his biography book, Shabdapurush: Manikchandra Vajpayee was launched by Sarsanghachalak Mohan Bhagwat and Minister of Information and Broadcasting Prakash Javadekar.
-The book was jointly published by Prabhat Prakashan and Indira Gandhi National Centre for the Arts.
+The book was jointly published by Prabhat Prakashan and the Indira Gandhi National Centre for the Arts.